 What’s so special about jumbo mortgages?

-- They're harder to get - Because they cannot be sold through the GSEs, jumbo mortgages are bought by groups of investors that create their own sets of guidelines.
+- Jumbo loans are harder to get - Because they cannot be sold through the GSEs, jumbo mortgages are bought by groups of investors that create their own sets of guidelines.
 Jumbo refinance mortgages are sold by banks, credit unions, mortgage brokers and other companies.
 However, many lenders do not deal in them, or impose very restrictive loan-to-value, credit score and property requirements.
 That's what makes finding jumbo or super-jumbo financing so much harder than getting a GSE refinance.

 Where do you find jumbo refinance mortgages?